leomoon-studios/openvpn-installer-for-linux/README.md

 This script will setup a secure OpenVPN server on Ubuntu, Debian, CentOS, Fedora and Arch Linux at home or on a VPS.

+It is recommended to use the default encryption settings and only change port, protocol, DNS resolver and domain settings.

 ## Features
 *   Installs and configures a secure OpenVPN server on
     *   Amazon Linux 2 x64